giantswarm/draughtsman/doc/local-dev.md

   slack:
     token: your_slack_token
 ```
-Note that *all* of these values are mandatory! `Draughtsman` will not work if one or several of these values are missing!
+Note that *all* of these values are mandatory! `Draughtsman` will not work if any of these values are missing!

 You now have to prepare your cluster itself now, a secret called `draughtsman-values-secret` and a configmap called `draughtsman-values-configmap` are necessary for draughtsman to run.
 Make sure a namespace called `draughtsman` exists.
  The configmap can look something like this: